RFC-019 · Science Overlay & Episode System — architecture, pipeline, cost analysis

 6.3 · Mobile (Capacitor) hosting

-Per PRD-015 / RFC-018 §4: the mobile build bundles only the user's primary locale of audio.
+Per PRD-015 / RFC-018 §4 (lands v0.8, downstream of audio v0.7): the mobile build will bundle only the user's primary locale of audio.
 Other locales lazy-fetch from chipi.github.io (or the future VPS) on locale switch and cache via Capacitor's native cache (NOT the PWA SW, which is disabled under Capacitor for v1.0 per RFC-018 §8).

 // scripts/build-mobile-audio.ts — runs as part of MOBILE=1 build